-SMU Memorial Health Center www.smu.edu/healthcenter
+SMU Memorial Health Center

+www.smu.edu/healthcenter

-The University's health facilities are located in the SMU Memorial Health Center, 6211 Bishop Boulevard.
+The University's health facilities, a fully accredited outpatient medical clinic, are located in the SMU Memorial Health Center.
 An outpatient primary care clinic, specialty clinics, pharmacy and lab/X-ray facilities occupy the first floor.
-Counseling and Psychiatric Services and the Office for Alcohol and Drug Abuse Prevention are located on the second floor.
-The Health Center is accredited by the Accreditation Association for Ambulatory Health Care Inc.
+Counseling and Psychiatric Services and the Center for Alcohol and Drug Abuse Prevention are located on the second floor.

 Outpatient Medical Services.
-SMU provides a convenient, economical medical clinic for diagnosis and treatment of illness and injury, as well as for immunizations and continuation of treatment such as allergy injections.
-The clinic is staffed by physicians, physician's assistants, registered nurses, medical assistants, and lab and X-ray technologists.
-Physicians are available by appointment from 8:30 a.m. to 4 p.m.
-Monday through Friday.
-For Saturday clinics and extended hours, see the Health Center website (www.smu.edu/healthcenter).
-For appointments and health information, call 214-768-2141.
-After hours and during holidays, a nurse advice line is available at 214-768-2141.
+SMU provides a convenient, economical medical clinic for diagnosis and treatment of illness/injury, as well as for immunizations and continuation of treatment, such as allergy injections.
+The clinic is staffed by physicians, registered pharmacists, registered nurses, medical assistants, and lab and X-ray technologists.
+Physicians are available by appointment from 8:30 a.m. to 4 p.m., Monday through Friday.
+Students should visit the Health Center website at smu.edu/healthcenter for further information.

 Patient Observation.
 When ordered by a staff physician, a student may be held in observation between 8:30 a.m. and 5 p.m., Monday through Friday.
-Observation is available for most types of non-major medical treatment.
+Observation is available for most types of nonmajor medical treatment.
 When necessary, students are referred to medical or surgical specialists in Dallas.
 The patient will be responsible for the costs of these services.

 Acute/After Hours Care.
 For emergency care after clinic hours, it is recommended that students call 911 or go to a hospital emergency room.
-Refer to the Health Center website (www.smu.edu/healthcenter) for hospital information and location of an urgent care facility.
+Students should refer to the Health Center website (smu.edu/healthcenter) for hospital information and location of an urgent care facility.

 Costs.
-Undergraduate and graduate students paying the full fee (which includes a health service fee) receive fully covered primary care physician services at the Health Center for that term.
-Appointments with the gynecologist or dermatologist, lab, X-ray, pharmacy, and supplies will be charged at reasonable rates.
-Graduate students not paying full fees have the option to pay the health center fee of \$140 per term or \$50 per visit, not to exceed \$140 per term.
+Undergraduate and graduate students paying full fees (which include a health service fee) receive unlimited primary care physician visits at no charge, as well as all counseling services, at the Health Center for that term.
+Costs for specialized physician care, laboratory tests, X-rays, pharmaceuticals and supplies may be charged to the student's account or paid at the time of the visit.
+Undergraduate and graduate students not paying full fees have the option to pay the health service fee of \$140 per term or \$50 per visit, not to exceed \$140 per term.
+Covered charges for Health Center treatment rendered to students enrolled in the Student Health Insurance Plan will be billed directly to the insurance company, after paying their co-pay.
+The Health Center files claims for SHIP only.
+Students who have other insurance are provided an itemized receipt upon request at the time of service.
+This receipt is adequate to file with the student's private insurance company for reimbursement to the student.